It’s true that large, multinational companies have huge budgets, thousands of employees, marketing agencies, and often, decades of experience.

-By making your logo the main theme of your marketing and advertising activities (online and offline), the logo will become associated with your business and will help you to better communicate with prospects and customers.
+By making your logo the central theme of your marketing and advertising activities (online and offline), the logo will become associated with your business.
+It will help you to better communicate with prospects and customers.

 Consistent branding offers many benefits to your business.
 The most immediately obvious benefit is that it provides easy recognition of your service or product among consumers.

 An easily recognized brand benefits from mere exposure.
 The more customers are exposed to something – a product, a service, or your brand – the more inclined they are to like it.
 You can learn more about this phenomenon (and how you can use it to your advantage) in 7 Marketing Psychology Tips to Improve Your Business Marketing.

 Familiarity increases positive feelings.
 And, consistent branding keeps your company in front of customers’ eyes in a reassuringly familiar form.

 If you’re struggling to grow your business and think that your overall branding is hurting you, don’t despair.
 This might be the perfect time to rebrand.
 Maybe you didn’t put enough effort into your overall branding and now find yourself at a crossroads.
 A strong brand is more than just a strong logo.
 As we pointed out: